What is it?

 Not to be confused with

 You may hear about it with other names like halary or haleri.
-Pronounced / ˈɒf ɪˌklaɪd /, from the greek meaning serpent with keys and called Figle in spanish, Ophicléide in french and portuguese.
-A person that plays it it’s just called an ophicleide player.
+Pronounced / ˈɒf ɪˌklaɪd /, from the Greek meaning serpent with keys and called Figle in Spanish, Ophicléide in French and Portuguese.
+A person that plays it’s just called an ophicleide player.

 The Brass family meaning it’s sound comes from a vibration on the metal when you blow air.

-Mostly made of brass (copper with zinc) and it might have a lacquer (a layer) of gold, silver or steel with some additional painted color on top of it.
-Material has no effect in sound but it does in price and durability.
+Mostly made of brass (copper with zinc) and it might have a lacquer (a layer) of gold, silver, or steel with some additional painted color on top of it.
+Material has no effect on sound but it does in price and durability.

 The types are determined by pitch, you can find them in Ab (Soprano), Bb (Bass), C (Bass), Eb (Alto), F (Contrabass).
 The most common versions being Bb and C. The Bb ophicleide range is from A2-Ab5 and the C ophicleide range is B2-Bb5.

 Before you buy

 For reference an Ophicleide can go from $ 2,300 – $ 3,500 USD, the cheapest we found was a Wessex Eb Alto Ophicleide (Quinticlave) – OE12, and the most expensive was also a Wessex ophicleide, but in Bb.

 In the middle we have something like the Oleg C brass ophicleide for $ 2,900 USD.